Park Avenue Redesign Pilot Program

 This is a horrible design, someone will die because of it.
 How did this ever get passed?
 What group, and who is on the group, that approved this.
 Absolute mess.

-katniss1012 asked almost 3 years ago
+katniss1012 asked over 3 years ago

 One of the City's goals is to improve active transportation around town.
 The section of Park Avenue from Deer Valley Drive to Heber is used by cyclists and vehicles to access Old Town.
 The City has received many complaints over the years requesting that the City reduce speeding along this corridor while providing access for cyclists.
 Since widening of the road to place a bike lane is not feasible we have to come up with unique solutions to address these requests.